jjloomis/wordpress-adding-content-to-a-news-site/working-with-text-and-links/adding-categories-and-tags.md

 ## UWM Post

 1. In the Categories area (on right), select one category.
-Note: Do not select a homepage category (Home - Whatever).
+Note: Do not select a homepage category (Home - Whatever.)
 Your editor will do this.
 2. In the Tags area (on right), enter tags for your post.
 Note: This step is optional.
 3. When finished, click **Submit for Review**.